jsonDoge/plotly/README.md

 ## Upcoming chanllenges

 By using solana account storage extensively it makes the game quite expensive, especially initially.
 The goal is to investigate smarter storage solution without sacrificing decentralization.
-The game should work accurately even without UI.
+The game should be functional even without UI or external services.

+Things than can be tested:
+  - Custom storage/compression mechanism (store multiple plot information in one account using compression).
+  - Implement a "chain-within-a-chain".
+The total state of the game has a fixed sized, due to the fixed MAX plot number (Ignoring Seeds/Recipes/Offers).
+Means we could try crafting a generates + seed, to generate the whole state.
+And find a way to submit verifiable transitions.

 ## Current entity state

 Everything is an account/token: